Sleep Improvement Guide

 Understanding these patterns can help people identify what may be contributing to sleep disruption and what kind of support may help most.

 Sleep improvement often becomes easier when it is broken into simple, realistic areas of support.
-Rather than trying to change everything at once, it can be more helpful to focus on a few key foundations.
+Rather than trying to change everything at once, it is often more helpful to focus on a few key foundations.

 Helpful areas to work on include: